Humana (HUM) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the health insurer had lost 8.39% over the past month, lagging the Medical sector's loss of 0.53% and the S&P 500's loss of 5.98% in that time.
+Coming into today, shares of the health insurer had lost 9.11% in the past month.
+In that same time, the Medical sector lost 1.89%, while the S&P 500 lost 0.94%.

-Investors will be hoping for strength from Humana as it approaches its next earnings release.
+Humana will be looking to display strength as it nears its next earnings release, which is expected to be February 1, 2023.
 The company is expected to report EPS of $1.47, up 18.55% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $22.47 billion, up 6.71% from the year-ago period.

-Any recent changes to analyst estimates for Humana should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Humana.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Humana currently has a Zacks Rank of #3 (Hold).
+Humana is holding a Zacks Rank of #4 (Sell) right now.

-In terms of valuation, Humana is currently trading at a Forward P/E ratio of 17.89.
-Its industry sports an average Forward P/E of 17.04, so we one might conclude that Humana is trading at a premium comparatively.
+Investors should also note Humana's current valuation metrics, including its Forward P/E ratio of 17.22.
+This represents a premium compared to its industry's average Forward P/E of 16.13.

-Investors should also note that HUM has a PEG ratio of 1.27 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Medical - HMOs industry currently had an average PEG ratio of 0.94 as of yesterday's close.
+It is also worth noting that HUM currently has a PEG ratio of 1.22.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Medical - HMOs stocks are, on average, holding a PEG ratio of 0.92 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.